hslu-ige-laes/lora-devices-ttn/docs/sensors/avelon-wisely-carbonsense.md

   means that the data goes to the AVELON-server via ttn, no monthly charges
 - <b>~~Building Automation~~</b>
   integration in the Avelon automation system, license fees system
-- <b>Self-Managed</b> -> **that's what you wanna have!!!**
+- <b>Self-Managed -> that's what you wanna have!!!</b>
   data goes over the ttn network to the ttn server where you pick it up, no monthly charges or fees

 [Ordering Link](https://avelon.com/en/buy-wisesly/)